 Psychological Symptoms

-The psychological impact of methamphetamine abuse is profound, affecting cognitive function and emotional well-being:
+The psychological impact of methamphetamine abuse includes hallucinations, impaired cognitive function, and emotional well-being.

-- Meth users experience hallucinations and paranoia, often leading to irrational beliefs and behaviors.
+- Hallucinations and Paranoia: Meth users experience hallucinations and paranoia, which lead to irrational beliefs and behaviors due to the drug’s impact on brain chemistry.

-- Individuals often engage in repetitive and compulsive actions, such as picking or scratching the skin resulting in Meth sores.
+- Repetitive and Compulsive Actions: Individuals engage in repetitive and compulsive actions, such as picking or scratching the skin, which results in lesions known as Meth sores.

 What are the Withdrawal Symptoms of Methamphetamine Addiction?